 Common Problems Associated With Disk Imaging

 i.
-The physical properties on the molecular level of the actual material deposited on the platters can degrade over time losing its ability to “write to” or “read from”.
+The physical properties (on the molecular level) of the material deposited on the platters can degrade over time losing its ability to “write to” or “read from”.
 High traffic areas that have been written to and read from many times have a higher incidence of failure.

 ii.
 An exact amount of current is used to move the actuator arm with its respective read/write heads to an exact location of the platters based on the servo tables.
 If any of the very precision tolerances change in the bearings of the spindle motor or armature, the originally specified parameters will no longer be optimal and result in sectors that can not be read.
-Keep in mind hard drives are tuned from the factory to very exact tolerances.
-Unique adaptive parameters to each drive are provided during manufacturing.
+Keep in mind, hard drives are tuned from the factory to very exact tolerances unique to each and every drive.
+Also, unique adaptive start-up parameters to each drive are provided during manufacturing.

 iii.
 Donor parts depending on the drive, can be identical in every way but can differ slightly in manufacturing tolerances and thus create read issues when placed into the malfunctioning patient drive because of slight variances.

 iv.
 Dust can often infiltrate the internals of the hard drive over the course of its life causing read instability.